Detailed guides to painful problems, treatments & more

 updated

-Four articles on PainSci cite Zhong 2017: 1.
+Four pages on PainSci cite Zhong 2017: 1.
 How to Treat Sciatic Nerve Pain2.
 The Complete Guide to Low Back Pain3.
 The Complete Guide to Neck Pain & Cricks4.
 MRI and X-Ray Often Worse than Useless for Back Pain

 PainSci commentary on Zhong 2017: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.